kontent-ai/sample-app-net/README.md

 ### Localized routing

 The app demonstrates the usage of language prefixes (e.g. `/en-US/articles`) for localizing URLs for SEO purposes.
-Each language is identified by its codename, in case of this project it is `en-US` and `es-ES`.
+Each language is identified by its codename, in case of this project, it is `en-US` and `es-ES`.
-The used language is obtained from the URL in the `/DancingGoat/Infrastructure/RouteRequestCultureProvider` and set as a culture of the app.
+The used language is obtained from the URL via `/DancingGoat/Infrastructure/RouteRequestCultureProvider` and set as the culture of the app.
 ## Get involved

 Check out the [contributing](CONTRIBUTING.md) page to see the best places to file issues, start discussions, and begin contributing.